To Gillian on Her 37th Birthday: Plot

-David Lewis (Peter Gallagher) is so affected by the death of his beautiful wife, Gillian (Michelle Pfeiffer), who fell from the mast of their yacht on a sailing trip, that he turns their summer cottage in Nantucket, Massachusetts into a permanent home and spends most of his time on the beach there, communicating with Gillian's spirit and unwittingly neglecting his daughter, Rachel (Claire Danes).
+On her birthday, Gillian falls from the mast of a yacht on a family outing and dies.
+Distraught, Gillian's husband David Lewis turns their summer cottage in Nantucket, Massachusetts into a permanent home.
+He spends most of his time on the beach there, communicating with Gillian's spirit and unwittingly neglecting their daughter Rachel.

-On the second anniversary of Gillian's death, David invites her sister, Esther Wheeler (Kathy Baker), and Esther's husband, Paul (Bruce Altman), to stay for the weekend.
-She insists on bringing a friend named Kevin Dollof (Wendy Crewson) who she hopes David will become romantically interested in.
-He, however, ignores her in proceeding with a ritualistic celebration of Gillian's birthday.
+On the second anniversary of Gillian's death, David invites her sister Esther Wheeler and her husband Paul to stay for the weekend.
+She insists on bringing her female friend Kevin Dollof, whom she hopes David will become romantically interested in.
+He, however, ignores her and proceeds with the ritualistic celebration of Gillian's birthday.